John R. Countryman: Education and military career

 Seeking a "normal childhood" for their son, John's parents relocated the family to Garden City, New York, where John attended a local elementary school.
 He next studied at Xavier High School, a private Jesuit military secondary school in Manhattan, where he was a contemporary of Antonin Scalia and served as a major in the cadet regiment and won gold medals in the debating, oratory, and dramatics clubs.
-He graduated from high school in 1950 and went on to earn his bachelor's degree in English literature from Fordham University in 1954.
+He graduated from high school in 1950 and earned his bachelor's degree in English literature from Fordham University in 1954.

 While in college, Countryman had signed up with the Reserve Officers' Training Corps (ROTC), but his military service was deferred when he was awarded a post-graduate Fulbright Fellowship to study English literature at the Free University of Berlin.
 He had applied for a fellowship to the University of Leeds, but the Fulbright Program had a surplus of applications for England and not that many for Germany.
 Countryman had studied German in both high school and university, and agreed to switch countries.

 In 1955, he joined the United States Air Force, serving in the Strategic Air Command for three years.
 He mainly flew tanker aircraft such as the KC-97 and KB-29, but also flew the B-47 and B-52.
 He served primarily in the mainland United States, although he did provide limited support for personnel and equipment transfers between Alaska and Japan.
 His overseas experience sparked his desire to join the United States Foreign Service, and while studying for his master's degree at the University of Miami, he also studied for the Foreign Service exam.
 He successfully passed the written and oral exams in 1961, the same year he received his master's degree in English and American literature with his thesis on "The German Element in the Writings of Thomas Wolfe".
 While waiting to enter the Foreign Service, he worked as a city reporter for The News-Times in Danbury, Connecticut.
 He joined the Foreign Service in February 1962.

 Foreign Service career

-At nearly 30 years of age, Countryman was one of the oldest in his incoming class, as most entrants had just graduated college.
+At nearly 30 years old, Countryman was one of the oldest in his incoming class, as most entrants had just graduated from college.
 He scored high in his German language test and was recommended to study a "hard" language like Turkish for a Near East posting.
 He briefly worked in the Bureau of Near Eastern Affairs, which covered Turkey at the time, and then began his Turkish language course.
 He reported to the diplomatic mission in Istanbul in January 1963.